algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 ### Temporal Locality

-When we find lower bound of $x$ in a sorted array by binary searching, the main problem is that its memory accesses pattern is neither temporary nor spacially local.
+When we find lower bound of $x$ in a sorted array by binary searching, the main problem is that its memory accesses pattern is neither temporary nor spatially local.

 For example, element $\lfloor \frac n 2 \rfloor$ is accessed very often (every search) and element $\lfloor \frac n 2 \rfloor + 1$ is not, while they are probably occupying the same cache line.
-In general, only the first 3-5 reads are temporary local and only the last 3-4 reads are spacially local, and the rest are just random memory accesses.
+In general, only the first 3-5 reads are temporary local and only the last 3-4 reads are spatially local, and the rest are just random memory accesses.

 ![](../img/binary-heat.png)